tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 But lets constrain ourselves to the incidental complexity involved in state management.

-The incidental complexity exists on a spectrum.
+This complexity exists on a spectrum.
 On one end we have all state being local to a single process.
 On the opposite end we have state being distributed across many processes.

-For simplicity, we'll assume a process is single threaded.
+> For simplicity, we'll assume a process is single threaded.
 I don't think this simplification reduces the generality of the discussion given a process of N threads can be thought of as N processes of one thread -- which is captured by the right hand side of the spectrum.

 Recent history (1990 onward) has seen a consistent march from the left side of the specrtum to the right.
 (Note: A similar cycle may have already repeated itself in the mainframe era but I'm not familiar with that era.)